rajuj6/tagoveCocoaPods/README.md

 `Optional`

-- `changeConnectionStatus:` - When device tagove server connection state change.
+- `changeConnectionStatus:` - When device and tagove server connection state change.
 One parameter is status (ConnectionStatus enum).

 - `changeAgentStatus: andStatus:` - When any agent status update.
 First paramater is agentID and second is status (AgentStatus enum).